Why does Nova Scotia Health create and update patient education pamphlets?

 Further reading:

 Writing in plain language helps readers of all literacy levels by clearly communicating important information as simply and concisely as possible (Osborne, 2018).
 Some health care providers may be concerned that plain language will offend patients who read well (Osborne, 2018).
 This has been proven to be a misconception − plain language enables everyone to read and use essential health information (Wizowski, Harper & Hutchings, 2014).
-Likewise, health care providers often overestimate their patient's understanding (Louizou, Panagiotou, Dafli, Smyrnakis & Bamidis, 2024).
+Likewise, it has been found that health care providers often overestimate their patient's understanding (Louizou, Panagiotou, Dafli, Smyrnakis & Bamidis, 2024).
+For this reason, Library Services’ Patient Education Team are guided by international plain language standards (ISO 24495-1, 2023) when developing or revising a patient education resource.

 What does plain language look like?